 The E.ON Energy Research Center (E.ON ERC) is proud to own an excellent research infrastructure which is hosted in the lab space divided in 1.000 m2 in our experimental hall, 650 m2 in our main building and 50 m2 in the SENSE building.
 The experimental hall offers a wide range of capabilities for experimental work in the areas of heating and air-conditioning systems, generation and storage systems, energy concepts for buildings and communities as well as room airflows.
-The lab space in the main building hosts several infrastructures: a comfort room with the aspects of thermal comfort, air quality and acoustics and a lab for variable test benches; a lab with the real-time simulation infrastructure, along with communication and automation equipment; a lab with high-quality technical equipment for measuring a variety of rock physical properties and geophysical parameters in the field and in boreholes.
-The SENSE building offers the Smart Energy Lab which is currently being built and it will host computing facilities, work places for electronics development, a visualization system for City District Energy Systems as well as components of the FI-lab cloud system aiming at providing a test bed for cloud-based Energy Services for Smart Cities.
+The lab space in the main building hosts several infrastructures: a comfort room with the aspects of thermal comfort, air quality and acoustics and a lab for variable test benches; a lab with a real-time simulation infrastructure, along with communication and automation equipment; a lab with high-quality technical equipment for measuring a variety of rock physical properties and geophysical parameters in the field and in boreholes.
+The SENSE building offers the Smart Energy Lab which is currently being built and will host computing facilities, work places for electronics development, a visualization system for City District Energy Systems as well as components of the FI-lab cloud system aiming at providing a test bed for cloud-based Energy Services for Smart Cities.

 Apart from the facilities in the direct vicinity of the E.ON ERC, the Energy Storage Group maintains an extensive test- and analysis facility in the eastern part of Aachen.
 There is a wide range of test setups ranging from about 500 programmable electric test benches for battery cells, to high power test stands for battery packs to a HIL-setup for PV-storage-systems to thermographic instrumentation and a shock and vibration test bench.